Research Director, Osher Center for Integrative Medicine

 Poppy has an international and extensive background as a clinical and cognitive neuroscientist, whose extant research seeks to illuminate biological substrates of complex dynamic mind states and brain function associated with mental health, at theoretical (basic science) and applied (translational) levels.

-At the OCIM/CNIM, Poppy spearheads the Neurophysiology Research Program that seeks to elucidate; (1) neural working mechanisms of mindfulness-based interventions for a range of clinical conditions; (2) neural substrates, biosystems, and neurophenomenology, involved in subtle mind states and stages associated with mental training across various techniques; and (3) design innovation and novel neurophysiological applications pertaining to brain-computer and brain-brain interface technologies.
+Poppy spearheads the Neurophysiology Research Program (NRP) at the CNIM, an initiative that seeks to elucidate; (1) neurophysiological working mechanisms of mindfulness-based interventions for a range of clinical conditions; (2) neural substrates, systems, and neurophenomenology, involved in subtle mind states and stages associated with mental training across various techniques; and (3) design innovation and novel application of neurophysiological brain-computer and brain-brain interface technologies.
 Extant research deliverables can be found via this link.

 Resh Gupta, M.S., is a doctoral student in the Neuroscience Program of the Vanderbilt Brain Institute at the Osher Center for Integrative Medicine.
 She is currently working toward earning her Ph.D.